MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Demos/DEMO_02_security_groups.md

 In this demonstration, we will explore security groups.

+**Note:** An **[interactive lab simulation for virtual networks](https://mslearn.cloudguides.com/en-us/guides/AZ-900%20Exam%20Guide%20-%20Azure%20Fundamentals%20Exercise%2013?azure-portal=true)** is available that allows you to click through a similar lab if you are unable to do a live demonstration.
+You may find slight differences between the interactive simulation and the suggested demo, but the core concepts and ideas being demonstrated are the same.

 [Restrict access to PaaS resources - tutorial - Azure portal](https://docs.microsoft.com/azure/virtual-network/tutorial-restrict-network-access-to-resources)

 ### Create a network security group